 In an acknowledgement of Melbourne’s status as the coffee capital of Australia, McDonald’s opened the first McCafé in the world here.
-The concept was introduced in 16 other countries before the first US McCafé opened in Chicago in 2001.
-A survey conducted in 2011 showed that McCafé rated better than other popular coffee chains.
+After that, the concept was introduced in 16 other countries before the first US McCafé opened in Chicago in 2001.
+A survey conducted in Australia in 2011 showed that McCafé rated better than other popular coffee chains.
 It certainly helps when you’re heading up the highway.

 The survey, by ratings company Canstar Blue, compared McCafé to other big Aussie chains, such as The Coffee Club, Gloria Jeans and Michel’s, for overall satisfaction and price.
 The fast-food giant had previously been criticised for the standard of its coffee and had overhauled the offering by training baristas and introducing better bean blends.